My Story

 In college, my dedication at WIUP-TV earned me the Senior of the Year award, recognizing the countless hours I poured into creating content at our student-run station.

-While I was senior at IUP, I was the only student trusted as a stringer at WJAC-TV, which led to an internship—and ultimately, my first professional job.
+While I was a senior at IUP, I was the only student trusted as a stringer at NBC in Johnstown, PA.
+A role that led to an internship and ultimately my first professional job.

-At WAVY-TV, my second professional opportunity and first experience in a larger market, it took just one year of strong mentorship for me to be recognized as one of the best in my profession in the entire United States.
+At NBC in Hampton Roads, VA, my second professional opportunity and first experience in a larger market, it took just one year of strong mentorship for me to be recognized as one of the best in my profession in the United States.

-I carried that standard forward at KING-TV in Seattle, where I was named among the nation’s top five photojournalists for several consecutive years.
+I carried that standard forward at KING-TV, the NBC affiliate in Seattle, where I was named among the nation’s top five photojournalists for several consecutive years.

 Leadership opportunities soon followed.
-At WTHR-TV, notably the youngest person on staff, I guided the team to be recognized as one of the best storytelling stations in America—achieving the first such honor in the station’s history, a distinction that had not been repeated since my departure.
+At NBC in Indianapolis, IN, notably the youngest person on staff, I guided the team to be recognized as one of the best storytelling stations in America, achieving the first such honor in the station’s history, a distinction that had not been repeated since my departure.

-I learned, being great at a craft doesn’t automatically make you a great leader, and that is something I have taken pride in perfecting.
+I learned that being great at a craft doesn’t automatically make you a great leader, and that is a skill I have taken pride in perfecting.

-KING-TV came calling again, this time for a high-profile leadership role alongside the newsroom’s top executives—a position I have now held for over a decade.
-KING is a special place admired across the industry—a beacon of light in a challenging field.
+KING-TV came calling again, this time for a high-profile leadership role alongside the newsroom’s top executives.
+This is a position I held for over a decade before being laid off as part of the Nexstar/TEGNA merger.
+KING is a special place, admired across the industry.
+A beacon of light in a challenging field, and I was a driving for behind it.

-As a leader, my focus shifted to teaching others to be excellent while continuing to produce award-winning content myself, consistently upholding the highest standards of our profession.
+As a leader, my focus shifted to teaching others to excel while continuing to produce award-winning content myself, consistently upholding the highest standards of our profession.
 During my time there, we led the nation in visual storytelling, innovation, and local journalism.
-We won all the awards—and we still do.
+We won every award.

 Wherever I work, I excel and earn opportunities.
 I strive to be the best—and I demand excellence and accountability from my teams.